los Angeles, CA

 I focus on the intersection of policy and the AANHPI community, and advocate for issues that impact AANHPIs across the country.

+Currently, I serve as Assistant Director for AAPI Data and the Center for Social Innovation at University of California, Riverside.
 Previously, I worked to engage and activate AANHPI voters at Asian and Pacific Islander American Vote (APIAVote).
 Prior to moving to D.C., I studied Sociology and Government at Wesleyan University, where I chaired the Asian American Student Collective and taught a course on Asian American history.

 I'm proudly born and raised in the San Gabriel Valley outside of Los Angeles.